Yellow Fever Mosquito Aedes aegypti (Linnaeus) (Insecta: Diptera: Culicidae)

 The yellow fever mosquito, Aedes aegypti (Linnaeus), has been a nuisance species in the United States for centuries.
 Originating in Africa, it was most likely brought to the new world on ships used for European exploration and colonization (Nelson 1986).
-As the common name suggests, Ae. aegypti is the primary vector of yellow fever, a disease that is prevalent in tropical South America and Africa, and often emerges in temperate regions during summer months.
-During the Spanish-American War, U.S. troops suffered more casualties from yellow fever transmitted by Ae. aegypti than from enemy fire (Tabachnick 1991).
+As the common name suggests, Aedes aegypti is the primary vector of yellow fever, a disease that is prevalent in tropical South America and Africa, and often emerges in temperate regions during summer months.
+During the Spanish-American War, U.S. troops suffered more casualties from yellow fever transmitted by Aedes aegypti than from enemy fire (Tabachnick 1991).

 The yellow fever mosquito was the primary vector of concern for several human viruses in Florida until the invasion of the Asian tiger mosquito, Aedes albopictus (Skuse).
-Since the introduction of the Asian tiger mosquito in 1985, by way of Texas, the population of Ae. aegypti in Florida has declined dramatically, but still thrives in urban areas of South Florida.
-Aedes albopictus larvae out-compete Ae. aegypti larvae for food, and develop at a faster rate (Barrera 1996).
+Since the introduction of the Asian tiger mosquito in 1985, by way of Texas, the population of Aedes aegypti in Florida has declined dramatically, but still thrives in urban areas of South Florida.
+Aedes albopictus larvae out-compete Aedes aegypti larvae for food and develop at a faster rate (Barrera 1996).
 Some research also suggests there is a hybridization of the two species in zones where they overlap, producing sterile offspring (Harper and Paulson 1994).
 Aedes aegypti has been implicated as the vector of dengue and chikungunya in the United States and elsewhere, although very few cases have been reported in Florida (Centers for Disease Control 2016).
 Aedes albopictus has not been implicated in transmission of these virus in Florida.
 With respect to Zika virus, there have been no Florida-based transmission cases to date.
-However, both Ae. aegypti and Ae. albopictus are vector species that occur in areas outside the United States where Zika outbreaks are ongoing and are likely vectors should mosquito-borne transmission occur in Florida.
+However, both Aedes aegypti and Aedes albopictus are vector species that occur in areas outside the United States where Zika outbreaks are ongoing and are likely vectors should mosquito-borne transmission occur in Florida.

 Yellow fever mosquitoes are container-inhabiting mosquitoes; often breeding in unused flowerpots, spare tires, untreated swimming pools, and drainage ditches.
 They thrive in urbanized areas, in close contact with people making them an exceptionally successful vector.
-Aedes aegypti are extremely common in areas lacking piped water systems, and depend greatly on stored water for breeding sites.
-Male and female adults feed on nectar of plants; however, females bloodfeed primarily on humans in order to produce eggs, and are active in the daytime.
+Aedes aegypti are extremely common in areas lacking piped water systems and depend greatly on stored water for breeding sites.
+Male and female adults feed on nectar of plants; however, females bloodfeed primarily on humans in order to produce eggs and are active in the daytime.
 Eggs have the ability to survive desiccation for long periods of time, allowing eggs to be easily spread to new locations.